Brooke Astor: Estate tampering

-The New York Times reported on August 1, 2006 that Anthony Marshall was accused by Alice Perdue, an employee in his mother's business office, of diverting nearly $1 million from his ailing mother's personal checking accounts into theatrical productions.
+The New York Times reported on August 1, 2006, that Anthony Marshall was accused by Alice Perdue, an employee in his mother's business office, of diverting nearly $1 million from his ailing mother's personal checking accounts into theatrical productions.
 Marshall through a spokesman said that his mother knew of the investments and approved of them.
-Perdue countered that Marshall had advised her never to send to his mother any documents of a financial nature because "she didn't understand it".
+Perdue countered that Marshall had advised her never to send to his mother any documents of a financial nature because "she didn't understand it."

 The claims made by Philip Marshall regarding his father's handling of the estate prompted interest in the matter.
-The New York District Attorney announced indictments on criminal charges against Tony and attorney Francis X Morrissey Jr. on November 27, 2007.
+The New York District Attorney indicted Anthony Marshall and attorney Francis X. Morrissey Jr. in November 2007.
 The charges stemmed from the district attorney's office and subsequent grand jury investigation into the mishandling of Astor's money and a questionable signature on the third amendment to her 2002 will which was made in March 2004.
 That amendment called for Astor's real estate to be sold and the proceeds added to her residuary estate.
 An earlier amendment, also made in 2004, which designated Marshall as the executor of his mother's estate and left him the entirety of the residuary estate, was also under investigation.

-The specific charges included grand larceny, criminal possession of stolen property, forgery, scheming to defraud, falsifying business records, offering a false instrument for filing and conspiracy in plundering her $198 million estate.
-The most severe charge grand larceny carries a sentence of up to a 25 in prison.
+The trial of Anthony Marshall and Morrissey started in March 2009 with jury selection.
+In October 2009, after deliberations that stretched over 12 days and were reportedly marked by bitter disagreements that left one female juror claiming to feel personally threatened by another juror, the jury convicted Anthony Marshall (then age 85) of 14 of the 16 counts against him, including one of two charges of grand larceny, the most serious charge, for giving himself a retroactive $1 million payment for assisting with his mother's finances.
+The jury acquitted Anthony Marshall on the other first-degree larceny count (for his sale for $10 million of a painting by Childe Hassam owned by Astor, in which Marshall took a $2 million commission), and also acquitted him of falsifying business records.
+The same jury convicted Morrissey of forgery, conspiracy, and fraud.

-The trial of Marshall and Morrissey started March 30, 2009 with the jury selection.
-The judge Justice A. Kirke Bartley Jr. had originally indicated that the trial could last up to three months.
-After deliberations that stretched over 12 days and were reportedly marked by bitter disagreements that left one female juror claiming to feel personally threatened, the jury convicted Anthony D. Marshall of one of two charges of grand larceny, the most serious of a number of charges brought against him on October 8, 2009.
-The same jury convicted Francis X. Morrissey Jr. of forgery.
 In December 2009, Marshall and Morrisey were both sentenced to 1–3 years in prison.
-Philip C. Marshall, Astor's grandson, said that now that his father has been convicted in the Brooke Astor will case, he expects the will to be contested by various charities.
+Philip C. Marshall, Astor's grandson, said that now that his father had been convicted in the case, he expected the will to be contested by various charities.
+Anthony Marshall died in 2014.

-On November 30, 2011, Sotheby's announced plans for an April 19, 2012 auction of jewelry as well as fine and decorative arts from her Park Avenue apartment and Holly Hill, her Westchester estate.
+On November 30, 2011, Sotheby's announced plans for an April 19, 2012, auction of jewelry as well as fine and decorative arts from her Park Avenue apartment and Holly Hill, her Westchester estate.